Why is ITV doing this?

 Will any trees be impacted by ITV’s proposals?

-There is one tree on the Queen Elizabeth walk that we would like to consider for pollarding or removal.
-Similarly two trees on Upper Ground may need to be reviewed as part of our construction management plan.
+We may need to remove two trees on Upper Ground to facilitate construction.
 However, our landscaping proposals include the replacement of these trees together with more extensive planting.

 Can you outline the anticipated visual impact of the residential building?

-The proposals have been the subject of detailed discussion with Lambeth Council, Historic England and other statutory consultees.
-The proposals consider the heritage and context of the South Bank, including:
+The plans have been the subject of detailed discussion with Lambeth Council, Historic England and other statutory consultees.
+The plans consider the heritage and context of the South Bank, including:

 • The South Bank Conservation Area and nearby listed buildings.